zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-closing.md

 closeContextBlade(): Promise<boolean>;
 ```

-The following methods are now available on your part container contract.
+The following methods are now available on the  part container contract.

 ```typescript
 // closes the current child blade now, if one is present